Preheat your oven to 180C/160C Fan, and line a 9x9inch deep square tin with parchment paper.

 Cream together the caster sugar and unsalted butter until smooth.

-Cream together the sugar and butter in a stand mixer with the paddle attachment until smooth – mix in the flour and orange zest until a dough is formed.
+Mix in the plain flour until a dough is formed.
 It will be crumbly but the ingredients will be evenly dispersed!

 Firmly press the mixture into the bottom of tin and bake in the oven for 20-25 minutes until pale golden on top!

-Put a chocolate orange slice on it for each piece when you eventually cut it.
-Chill the Shortbread back in the fridge for another 1-2 hours until the Chocolate has gone hard**!
+Chill the shortbread back in the fridge for another 1-2 hours until the chocolate has gone hard.

-This will keep in an airtight container for at least 1 week – if they last that long!
+This will keep in an airtight container for at least 1 week, or you can freeze for up to 3 months – if they last that long!